 A VPN is a secure, more heavily encrypted way of communicating with other computers and web servers on the internet.
 It re-routes and bounces your data off one or more Virtual Private Network servers.

 This makes it much harder for a hacker or snooper to track.
 This also means that your Internet Service Provider will need a lot more ingenuity and advanced tools to see which websites you are visiting and where you are browsing.

-As we say, you don't need to be hiding anything to use a VPN - because it's just creepy that your internet service provider can see what you're doing as well as control your access to different websites to suit their agenda.
+As we say, you don't need to hide anything to use a VPN - because it's just creepy that your internet service provider can see what you're doing and control your access to different websites to suit their agenda.

 For example, if you're researching a better internet service provider, they might be able to slow down their competitor's website to make you stick with them instead of switching to a rival!
 This is unfair and unethical – and one good reason for using a VPN.

 When your internet traffic is sent out over a VPN connection, it is bounced off one or more servers and is encrypted with a unique private key that keeps the data extra safe.
-If a middle man intercepts this data, they will have to go the extra mile to decipher the data.
+If a middleman intercepts this data, they must go the extra mile to decipher it.

 It can also help you access geo or region-blocked content because you can make it seem to the receiving web server that your device is in a country that it is not.
 However, traditional VPNs aren't perfect.